chenhonghua/RePCD-Net/README.md

    ```
    You will see the input and output results in the folder `../data/test_data` and `../model/generator2_new6/result/`.

-Note: In this approach, we consider the entire input point cloud as a single entity.
+Note: During the test stage, we consider the entire input point cloud as a single entity.
 However, if the input point cloud contains a large number of points, it is advisable to partition it into smaller patches and process each patch individually as separate inputs.

 ### Citation